ZJUVAI/Newclid/scripts/grpo/README.md

 `reward_mixed_zero` when offline labels show genuinely mixed reward outcomes instead of the degenerate `valid_at_* ~= 1, pass_at_* = 0` pattern that often
 produces `reward_std = 0` during training.

+`v6_mid_strict_zero` is a selector-only refinement that narrows the learnable core and separates the easier high-pass tail into two capped tiers:

+- `core`: `0.125 <= pass_at_* <= 0.625`
+- `near_low`: low-pass rows just below the core window
+- `reward_mixed_zero`: stricter zero-pass rows with mixed reward outcomes
+- `near_high_mid`: moderate high-pass rows above core and up to a configurable cap
+- `near_high_high`: higher-pass but still non-mastered rows, kept under a tighter cap
+- `mastered`: only used as fallback if the selector still cannot fill enough rows

 The `v3_tiered` policy first groups rows into: